jjon/Graphing-ChartEx/README.md

 Currently, all the js is in the index.html.

-2012-10-22: Added Damerau-Levenshtein distance metric functionality: Search the selected corpus for marked up entities of the type selected that are similar to the target string.
+2012-10-22: Added Damerau-Levenshtein distance metric functionality: Search the selected corpus of annotation files (*.ann) for marked up entities of the type selected that are similar to the target string.
 Selecting a Levenshtein distance of '0' will return exact matches.
-This search is case-insensitive.
+This search is case-insensitive, and uses the python regex module, so it accepts Perl-style regexes.
 There are lots of Python implementations of the Levenshtein distance algorithms, this one, from From [Michael Homer's blog:](http://mwh.geek.nz/2009/04/26/python-damerau-levenshtein-distance/) is elegant and efficient.

+2012-10-27: Added grep search.
+The Levenshtein search may not scale well.
+It opens and searches each annotation file using os.walk() in the python code.
+We might refactor the levenshtein search to use grep instead (that's a TODO).
+This search uses subprocess.Popen(), and passes the target string directly to grep.
+It accepts Perl-style regexes and is case insensitive.
+This will search either the annotation files (\*.ann), for any marked up entity, or the charter text files themselves (\*.txt).

 ## Requires:
+* *nix for the grep search
 * Python 2.7, and:
     * rdflib
     * pygraphviz